markd2/RandomLearning/PDP8/focal/focal-notes.md

       receives an answer of YES or '4,5'
 Open output files are closed with LIBRARY SAVE or DELETE, or if LIBRARY GOSUB is given by a non-saved program

+BKNUMZ is the saved from from NUMZ, FILE CREATED IS NUMBRZ

 OPEN INPUT
   - switch input to the file name